whosFritz/MensiMates/README.md

 ## Getting started
 To get started with this app, you will need to have the following installed on your local machine:
-Flutter SDK
-Android Studio or Visual Studio Code
-Dart SDK
+Flutter SDK,Android Studio and Visual Studio Code.
+In VSCode I recommend installing the Flutter and Dart extensions.

 You can find instructions on how to install these dependencies on the official Flutter and Dart documentation.